 Primary position: 1st Baseman

-One of the national pastime’s great run producers, Atanacio “Tony” Pérez Rigal was among the best when it came to driving in big runs for Cincinnati’s “Big Red Machine” clubs of the 1970s.
+One of the National Pastime’s great run producers, Atanacio “Tony” Pérez Rigal was among the best when it came to driving in big runs for Cincinnati’s “Big Red Machine” of the 1970s.

 “With men in scoring position and the game on the line,” said longtime opponent Willie Stargell, “Tony’s the last guy an opponent wanted to see.”

 A native of Cuba, Pérez left a job in a Havana sugarcane factory when he signed a minor league contract with the Reds in 1960.
 “I ate chicken for a week one time,” Pérez said.
 “It was the only word I knew – chicken, chicken, chicken.”

 Eventually, Pérez would become a positive influence on those who came after him. “(Pérez) was a fatherly type in the clubhouse, especially to the Spanish ballplayers,” said longtime Reds teammate Pete Rose.
 “They looked up to him as well as relating to him through his background and language.”

 By 1967, he had notched the first of seven seasons with 100-or-more RBI as well as earning MVP honors in the 1967 All-Star Game by hitting a game-winning home run in the 15th inning off of future Hall of Famer Jim “Catfish” Hunter.